Irish Studies (2018 - 2020)

-Four 4-point courses (16 points) completed with a grade of C or better and chosen from the list of Irish studies course offerings.
-Courses must be chosen from at least two areas, and one course in the Irish language may count toward the minor.
-(Independent study courses are also available.
-Graduate courses are open to undergraduates with permission.)
+Four 4-point courses (16 points) completed with a grade of C or better (Pass/Fail does not count).
+Courses must be chosen from at least two disciplines; one course in the Irish language may count toward the minor.
+Independent study courses are also available.
+Graduate courses require the permission of the DGS.
+Students declare the minor by turning in the declaration form to the director of undergraduate studies.
+Note that the minor must consist exclusively of content courses (i.e., must not contain a course in Irish language) in order to satisfy the Expressive Culture component of the College Core Curriculum.

 Arts and Science Summer in Dublin